ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 the key derivation key and following [Section 11 of RFC 8152](https://tools.ietf.org/html/rfc8152#section-11) with parameters as specified here.
 The KDF to be used needs to be defined by the application, for example HKDF-SHA-256.
-The key identifier picked by the AS MUST be unique for each access token where a unique symmetric key is required.
+The key identifier picked by the AS needs to be unique for each access token where a unique symmetric key is required.

 The fields in the context information `COSE_KDF_Context` ([Section 11.2